Ushabti of Akhenaten

 myminifactory

-Unfinished red sandstone ushabti with indistinct features.
-It was found in Armana, an extensive Egyptian archaeological site that represents the remains of the capital city newly established and built by the Pharaoh Akhenaten of the late Eighteenth Dynasty, and abandoned shortly after his death (1332 BC).
-The ushabti (also called shabti or shawabti, with a number of variant spellings, Ancient Egyptian plural: ushabtiu) was a funerary figurine used in Ancient Egypt.
-Ushabtis were placed in tombs among the grave goods and were intended to act as servants or minions for the deceased, should they be called upon to do manual labor in the afterlife.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Ancient red sandstone ushabti figure, partially complete with indistinct features, was discovered in Armana, an extensive Egyptian archaeological site representing the remains of a capital city established and built by Pharaoh Akhenaten of the late Eighteenth Dynasty, abandoned shortly after his death in 1332 BC.
+The ushabti, also known as shabti or shawabti with various spellings, Ancient Egyptian plural: ushabtiu, was a funerary figurine used in Ancient Egypt.
+Placed among grave goods in tombs, ushabtis were intended to act as servants or minions for the deceased, performing manual labor in the afterlife if summoned.
+This object is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory, creating a digital archive of fully 3D printable sculptures, artworks and landmarks from around the world for public access free of charge.
+Scan The World is an open source community effort; interested individuals can contribute by emailing stw@myminifactory.com to learn how to help.

 With this file you will be able to print Ushabti of Akhenaten with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Ushabti of Akhenaten.